 Bethune Point Skateboard Park

-The city of Daytona Beach unveiled its first skateboard park on November 7, 2009.
+The City of Daytona Beach unveiled its first skateboard in 2009.
 The facility is located within Bethune Point Park along the Halifax River, accessible from South Beach Street.

 Using a combination of pre-cast concrete elements and poured-in-place concrete features, Daytona Beach has created a one-of-a-kind skate park and is one of the premiere facilities in Florida.